BrodaNoel/cv/README.md

 * React (+JSX) + Redux + Thunks + Reselect as frontend

 ^ This is my current Stack.
 REST API, frontend with React and Backend using Express + NoSQL & Non-Relational-DB (like Mongo).
 Full ECMAScript stack.

-## What I'm looking for?
-I want to continue working in JavaScript, I want to code.
-I prefer frontend, but backend using Express + MongoDB (or non-relational-db) could be a good option.

-I want to travel, I want to work and travel at the same time, working remotely, 100% remotely.

-My dream work is in a company from USA, a StartUp (preferably), with people that really love the product we are creating, putting a lot of effort to improve what we are creating.
-People that really love coding.
-Traveling while I'm working.
-Flexible hours and flexible days.
-We define objectives in the sprint or the week, and I'll do everything I can do to accomplish them.

-As I said, I want to be traveling all the time, not only because I love to live in hostels, meet people and cities, but also because I want and I need to live in non-Spanish countries to learn English.
-So, I'll be really happy to work in USA for a couple of months (maybe in the company offices) to improve my English.

-So, summarizing, I want to code in JavaScript, in a solid small team, with people that love coding (< this is important!), defining objectives for the week/sprint, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").

-As you can see, this is a "perfect job".
-Meaning, you can offer something that do not full fill this points.
-We can negotiate it.

 ## What will I ask in a interview?
 * Can you describe your company culture?
 Which are its more-important-values?
 Why will I love to work in your company?